Neha856/AI_Assisted_Analog_and_MixedSignal_Internship/README.md

 ![image alt](https://github.com/Neha856/SoC_Design/blob/e103318e668825ed5329ff25b3f162d11c2ff586/Screenshot%202026-05-16%20123414.png)

-## Part 2 : OpenROAD Tool Installation
+## Learning 2 : OpenROAD Tool Installation
 ### What is OpenROAD Project

 The OpenROAD Project is an open-source initiative focused on developing a complete, autonomous RTL-to-GDSII ASIC design flow.
 It integrates multiple open-source tools to enable end-to-end chip implementation without proprietary software.
 The project supports industry-standard technologies such as the SKY130 PDK and promotes accessible research and education in VLSI physical design.